-An immediate objective is to obtain reference stabilities of parts in $10^{10}$ in both long and short term at one THz.
-The basic reference chain is as follows: An X-band klystron is phase locked to some harmonic (say the 100th) of a crystal reference, then an E-band klystron is locked to the 7th harmonic of the X-band source.
-(An alternative scheme would go from 10.6 GHz to 0.891 THz using a Josephson junction; however the disadvantages outweigh the advantages at this time.)
+An immediate objective is to obtain both long- and shortterm reference stabilities of parts in $10^{10}$ at 1 THz.
+The basic reference chain is as follows [11].
+An X-band klystron is phase locked to some harmonic (say the 100th) of a crystal reference; then an E-band klystron is locked to the 7th harmonic of the X-band source.
+The HCN laser frequency is then compared with the 12th harmonic of the E-band source.
+(An alternative scheme would go from 10.6 GHz to 0.891 THz using a Josephson junction [12]; however, the disadvantages outweigh the advantages at this time.)

 The absolute stability of the locked laser depends upon the driving source of the reference chain, a quartz crystal oscillator.
-To synthesize from a good quality quartz oscillator at 5.06 MHz to the HCN laser at 0.891 THz requires a multiplication factor of 176, 400.
-This places some rather stringent requirements on the spectral purity of the quartz oscillator's output.
-13
+To synthesize from a good quality quartz oscillator at 5.06 MHz to the HCN laser at 0.891 THz requires a multiplication factor of 176 400.
+This places some rather stringent requirements on the spectral purity of the quartz oscillator's output [13].

-Our most convenient qualitative check on the short term stability of the reference oscillator (5 MHz to 100 MHz) is obtained by examining the beat note between the multiplied reference signal and the HCN laser at 0.891 THz.
-When multiplied to this frequency, the short term stability is sometimes such that the multiplied reference linewidth is broader than the laser lindwidth (which was to be narrowed by locking to the reference!)
-Figure 4 shows an extreme example of this, as well as of some sources of noise.
-These linewidths are to be compared with the current 2-kHz linewidth of a state of the art laser.
+Our most convenient qualitative check on the short-term stability of the reference oscillator (5-100 MHz) is obtained by examining the beat note between the multiplied reference signal and the HCN laser at 0.891 THz.
+When multiplied to this frequency, the short-term stability is sometimes such that the multiplied reference linewidth is broader than the laser linewidth (which was to be narrowed by locking to the reference).
+Fig. 4 shows an extreme example of this, as well as of some sources of noise.
+These linewidths are to be compared with the current 2-kHz linewidth of a state-of-the-art laser.
 The HCN laser is free running in these tests.